-110. Vital Connections (2 sem. hrs.).
 Introduction to the history and philosophy of education.
 Incorporates research/study of basic issues in the field of education, roles of the teacher and trends in education.
 Students are involved in general classroom observation at appropriate grade-levels for career decision purposes.
 (Fall, Spring)

-200. Human Growth and Development (2-3 sem. hrs.).
+200. Human Growth and Development 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 Explores the principal aspects of human growth and development including the social, emotional, cognitive and physical development from birth through adolescence.
 Additionally, associated learning theories in relation to the age level characteristics will be discussed.
-Education majors enroll for 3 hrs.
-Music Education majors enroll for 2 hrs.
 Prerequisites: C - or higher in EDU 110 or MUS 110 and PSY 101.
 (Fall, Spring)

-207. Growth and Development Seminar: Middle Childhood (1 sem. hr.).
+207. Growth and Development Seminar: Middle Childhood 1 credit hour.
+Recitation: 1.
+Laboratory: 0.
+Alternative Mode: 0.

 EDU 207 builds on EDU 200 giving special emphasis to the middle child.
 The middle child is unique in his/her social, emotional, cognitive and physical development.
 Given these characteristics developmentally appropriate instruction is essential for the middle school aged child.
 This course is designed to examine the implications of Middle Childhood growth and development and its relationship to teaching.
 Prerequisite: C- or higher in EDU 110 and PSY 101.
 Corequisite: EDU 200.
 (Fall, Spring)